Symptoms | Diagnosis | Treatment | For More Information

 Traditional open heart surgery is the standard of care for the modification, repair or replacement of heart valves.
 Our highly skilled cardiothoracic surgeons have vast experience repairing and/or replacing aortic and mitral valves.
 They work closely with our cardiologists to determine the best course of action for your particular valve condition.

-For patients who are too sick or at high risk for surgery, the NorthShore Cardiovascular Institute offers innovative minimally invasive catheter-based techniques that are at the forefront of valve care.
+For patients who are too sick or at high risk for heart valve surgery, the NorthShore Cardiovascular Institute offers innovative minimally invasive catheter-based techniques that are at the forefront of valve care.
 In addition to providing transcatheter aortic valve replacement (TAVR) for severe aortic stenosis, our internationally renowned interventional cardiology team has pioneered a new treatment for patients with mitral regurgitation or leaky heart valves.
 The procedure involves inserting via catheter a device known as the MitraClip to repair the valve.
-Recently approved by the Food and Drug Administration, this novel device therapy has proven successful and offers much promise for patients who otherwise have few options.
+Recently approved by the Food and Drug Administration, this novel device therapy has proven successful and offers much promise for patients who otherwise have few valvular heart disease treatment options.
 It also opens the door to the further advancement of nonsurgical techniques for treating heart valve disease.
 In 2003, NorthShore was the first medical center in the country to perform mitral valve repair using the MitraClip.

 For More Information